Openflow protocol

 The control plane

-The control plane is responsible for giving the data plane the required information enabling it to forward.
+The control plane is responsible for giving the data plane the required information to enable it to forward.
 It is considered the “intelligence” of the network as it makes the decisions about PDU forwarding.
-Control plane protocols are not limited to routing protocols; it’s more than just BGP and OSPF.
+Control plane protocols are not limited to routing protocols; they’re more than just BGP and OSPF.
 Every single protocol that runs between adjacent devices is usually a control plane.
 Examples include line card protocols such as BFD, STP, and LACP.

 These protocols do not directly interface with the forwarding table; for example, BFD detects failures but doesn’t remove anything from the forwarding table.
 Instead, it informs other higher-level control plane protocols of the problem and leaves them to change the forwarding behavior.